Colour

 Giulio hiked surveyed, observed, and absorbed the varying scenes on Fogo Island.
 Then, with found objects like a pebble, a maroon insect-eating pitcher plant, an old cast iron teapot, a wooden bowl of blueberries, he recreates the scenes in a collage of objects.
 One of Giulio's favourite sayings is: "you can't mix colour in theory."
 When he's satisfied that a collage is harmonious and true, he turns to science.
 With a spectrophotometer, he scans the still life's tones, translating them into exact numeric codes of the NHS colour system drawn from the DNA of cyan, yellow, magenta, and black/key (CYMK).

 The Colours of Fogo Island below are the result of his thoughtful and tactile approach.
-Designed in coordination with the Premises Collection of furniture made for residential living, but we couldn’t object to use on any piece we make as that’s the Outport Aesthetics spirit.
+While this palette was designed in coordination with the Premises Collection of furniture made for small-scale living, we encourage you to incorporate it on any piece you please.

 "There is such a long history of making things here.
 Beauty lies in the everyday." - Giulio Ridolfo